Glossary

 - A named collection of

-Blockobjects plus free-form metadata.
+Blockobjects plus an optional simulation box and dict-likemeta.
 Represents one complete system snapshot.
 The universal exchange object for I/O. See Block and Frame. - Box

 - A simulation cell defined by a 3x3 lattice matrix and periodic boundary conditions.
 Provides wrapping, minimum-image distances, and coordinate conversion.
 See Box and Periodicity.